 CBT

-Trauma focused CBT begins by exploring the traumatic memory together focusing specifically on the meanings that were made at the time and the parts of the memory that feel particularly emotionally raw (called ‘hotspots’).They will then work together to create new meanings and go through the memory together (called ‘reliving’)
+Trauma-focused CBT starts by examining the traumatic memory together, concentrating on the meanings formed at the time and the emotionally intense parts of the memory (known as ‘hotspots’).
+They will then collaborate to develop new interpretations and revisit the memory together (referred to as ‘reliving’).

 EMDR